tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Barony of Aveil/Maudorville.md

 %% Notes for game prep

+At the confluence of the Madour Brook and Auberonne

 Maudorville is a small town of about 500 people, more in the Rinburg orbit than north.

 People in Maudorville